jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 run.

-This API allows the CPAB to be controlled externally, either through an automated process or manuall.
+This API allows the CPAB to be controlled externally, either through an automated process or manually.
 This is highly useful, with the possibility of automated control allowing integration of a CPA with a wider system.
 The ability to manually control the CPAB is useful for development and testing of a CPA, while also allowing administrators to have live control over the CPA.